idlesign/django-sitetree/docs/source/templatesmod.rst

         This means that one should wrap `sitetree_menu` call into the appropriately styled divs (i.e. having classes `navbar`, `navbar-inner`, etc.).

-        Please see Boostrap Navbar documentation for more information on subject.
+        Please see Bootstrap Navbar documentation for more information on subject.

    .. note::